sajjadh47/advanced-category-and-custom-taxonomy-image/readme.txt

 6. After Enabling Go To Your Taxonomy Add/Edit Page To Upload Image

 == Changelog ==
+= 2.0.2 =
+* If for specific device image is not set yet, it will opt for default any device image now = 2.0.1 =
+* Fixed bug function get_taxonomy_image() was not found = 2.0.0 =
+* Major changes in codebase.
+Compatibility checkup for latest wp version 6.7 = 1.1.0 =
+* Previous version had a bug where Image were not showing even after upload, it has been fixed.
+Everyone is recommended to update to the latest version.
+Any device filter is removed from Advanced tab and added as a global device.
+= 1.1.0 =
+* Major Update..
+Please do take backup and update the plugin.
+Applied wp standard security sanitizations and escaping output to avoid any vulnerability.
+After update please go check your settings thoroughly and check if it works properly.
 = 1.0.9 =
 * Minor Update.. tested for latest wp compatibility..
 = 1.0.8 =